Gabriola House - 1523 Davie Street

-One of the ghosts of Gabriola House is believed to be one of the Rogers' sons, who committed suicide by jumping out of a second storey window.
 When the house was occupied as Hy's Mansion, some customers would report seeing cutlery levitating in the air.
-And, when the place housed Romano's Macaroni Grill, the ghost was encountered several times.
-The restaurant manager saw an apparition of a man clearly one day, standing at the top of the grand staircase, looking down at him with a blank expression.
+And, when the place housed Romano's Macaroni Grill, the ghost of a young man was encountered several times.
+One evening, a restaurant manager saw the man standing at the top of the grand staircase, looking down at him with a blank expression.
 When the manager began ascending the stairs to investigate, the man vanished.
 Sometime later, a sous chef who was working alone late one night said he heard what sounded like someone cooking on the front line in the kitchen, banging pots and pans.
 When he went to investigate, nobody was there.
 Only a mess of kitchenware remained.
 He was so frightened by the experience that he raced out of the building.

 On another occasion, an interior painter was working alone in the restaurant late at night.
 While up a ladder, he sensed that somebody was nearby, watching him.
 When he turned his head, he saw an old gentleman standing by the banister of the grand staircase.
 He asked the man what he was looking for, but the man didn't respond.
 The painter descended the ladder to confront him, but by the time he got to the bottom the man was gone without a sound.
 Like the sous chef, the painter dropped everything he was doing and fled the building out of fear.
 Was this ghost of an elderly gentleman that of Benjamin Rogers himself?
 This seems unlikely as Rogers was only 52 years old when he died.
 Perhaps this spirit is of one of the tenants who occupied the building when it was an apartment complex.
 Or perhaps he's one of the Rogers' illustrious visitors from 100 years ago, descending the staircase for a perambulation around what was once a most extraordinary property.